rstacruz/sinatra-assetpack/README.md

 __Usage:__ `js :PACKAGE, OPTIONS_HASH`

 Same as `css`, but obviously for JavaScript.

+You may also specify as many packages as you need.

 __Example:__ `js :main, id: 'main_script'`
 __Output:__ `<script type='text/javascript' src='/js/main.783439.js' id='main_script'></script>`